rcifw/rcifw.github.io/docs/getting-started/import-export-data.md

 Fetching /ceph/chpc/home/user/clusterfile to clusterfile sftp> quit
 ```
 ### sshfs

-Linux users and Mac users (via Homebrew) can access the cluster filesystem with the same convenience as they would access a portable hard drive by mounting it as a network filesystem using [`sshfs`](https://man.archlinux.org/man/sshfs.1).
+Linux users and Mac users (via MacFUSE and MacPorts) can access the cluster filesystem with the same convenience as they would access a portable hard drive by mounting it as a network filesystem using [`sshfs`](https://man.archlinux.org/man/sshfs.1).
 Under the hood, file transfers occur over the ssh protocol as if the user were calling `sftp`.
 Ordinary users on most systems can mount and unmount sshfs filesystems without `sudo` provided the mount point is in a directory they own; some systems also require that the mount point be in the user's home directory.

 ```
 [localuser@localmachine ~]$ mkdir ~/cluster_mnt